 Finkel told Campaign Desk that this series is just a beginning.
 “Now that we’ve done the overview and presented the stereotypes,” Finkel said, “now we do one-at-a-time pieces that go to a place where there’s some issue that suggests a useful way to look at red and blue.”

 Campaign Desk looks forward to reading more about how voters feel about actual issues.
-But we won’t be surprised if somewhere down the line the Post finds it just cannot resist introducing its readers to a “Punk” version of Britton Stein.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+But we won’t be surprised if somewhere down the line the Post finds it just cannot resist introducing its readers to a “Punk” version of Britton Stein.Liz Cox Barrett is a writer at CJR.